0xDTC/0xGodaddy/Subdomain Pull/README.md

 - **PAGE_SIZE:** Adjust the number of domains fetched per API request by modifying the `PAGE_SIZE` variable.
 - **File Paths:** Change the output file paths (`domains.json`, `subdomains.json`, `subdomains_table.md`) to suit your needs.

-## License

-This script is provided “as-is” without any warranties.
-You are free to modify and use it for personal or professional purposes.

 ## Author

 Created by 0xDTC.
 Feel free to reach out for assistance or improvements!